numbat-metrics/documentation/README.md

 # The numbat system

+Numbat-powered metrics are in production at npm, allowing us to gather a lot of metrics from node services and view them in pretty charts.

 The numbat modules:

 * [numbat-emitter](https://github.com/numbat-metrics/numbat-emitter): a module you're intended to require anywhere you need it.
-Make an emitter object, hang onto it, emit metrics with it.
+Make an emitter object, then emit metrics with it by calling `process.emit('metric', {name: 'foo'})`.
 * [numbat-collector](https://github.com/numbat-metrics/numbat-collector): receiver that runs on every host
 * [numbat-analyzer](https://github.com/numbat-metrics/numbat-analyzer): a server that accepts data streams from the collector & processes them
 * [numbat-influx](https://github.com/numbat-metrics/numbat-influx): an InfluxDB 0.9+ output sink for the collector
-* [numbat-redis](https://github.com/npm/numbat-redis): emit some interesting redis stats
+* [numbat-redis](https://github.com/numbat-metrics/numbat-redis): emit some interesting redis stats
-* [numbat-haproxy](https://github.com/npm/numbat-haproxy): watch what your haproxies are up to
+* [numbat-haproxy](https://github.com/numbat-metrics/numbat-haproxy): watch what your haproxies are up to
-* [numbat-process](https://github.com/npm/numbat-process): emit periodic stats about your node process
+* [numbat-process](https://github.com/numbat-metrics/numbat-process): include in your node server to emit periodic stats about it

 Design:

-- There's a cluster of [InfluxDB](http://influxdb.com)s.
+- There's a bunch of [InfluxDB](http://influxdb.com)s sharded by hand to balance out usage.
+(We haven't been happy with it clustered).
-- Each host runs a [numbat-collector](https://github.com/numbat-metrics/numbat-collector).
+- Each host with services to be monitored runs a [numbat-collector](https://github.com/numbat-metrics/numbat-collector) listening on a known tcp port.
+(You can also use udp or websockets.)
-- Each service has a client that sends a heartbeat to `numbat-collector`.
+- Each service makes a numbat-emitter client & then emits metrics at will.
-- Each service also sends interesting datapoints to `numbat-collector`.
-- The per-host collectors send all data to InfluxDB.
+- The per-host collectors send all data to InfluxDB and to any other output you have defined.
 - They also send it to the [numbat-analyzer](https://github.com/numbat-metrics/numbat-analyzer).
-- `numbat-analyzer` analyzes stats & feeds data to InfluxDB.
+- `numbat-analyzer` analyzes stats & also feeds data to InfluxDB.
-- `numbat-analyzer` is also responsible for sending alerts & generating timeseries events for these alerts.
+- `numbat-analyzer` is also responsible for sending alerts to Pager Duty and to a Slack channel.
-- A [grafana](http://grafana.org) dashboard shows the data.
+- [grafana](http://grafana.org) dashboards show the data.
 - If this service does its job, you delete your nagios installation.
+(Except you don't ever, because you have redundant monitoring and monitoring for the monitoring.)

 An example setup might look like this, with many service/collector pairs:

 ![](diagrams/processing_metrics.png)

-NOTE: This is essentially what we run in production at npm, but the documentation for this component is lagging way behind.
+This is what we run in production at npm, only we have over 100 instances running services & sending data in.

 ### Data flow